Flashpoint Productions

-Flashpoint Productions later known as MediaTech West (also known as Bethesda West) was a video game developer based in Olympia, Washington.
+Flashpoint Productions, Inc. was a video game developer based in Olympia, Washington.

 History

 Founded by Brent Erickson in Utah in 1992.
 In July 1994, the company moved from Utah to Lacey and at the time had 18 employees.
 The firm produced musical scores used in network broadcast news shows and Entertainment Tonight.

-The company was sold to Media Technology/Bethesda Softworks in 1995 who Erickson felt shared his philosophy.
-As a result Brent became Bethesda's development director.
+Bethesda Softworks acquired Flashpoint in July 1995 and rebranded it Media Technology West.
+The studio was also referred to as MediaTech West and Bethesda West.
+Erickson felt Bethesda shared his philosophy and subsequently became the company's development director.

-As Bethesda West, the company developed the IHRA Drag Racing games.
+Under Bethesda, the studio developed the IHRA Drag Racing games.